 The Transy peace of mind

 But when you choose Transy, you can be confident you'll be able to pay those loans back.
-Our students graduate with 15 percent less debt than the average private school borrower, and because they have such success finding well-paying jobs, our loan default rate is far lower than other private or public colleges.
+Because our graduates have such success finding well-paying jobs, our loan default rate is far lower than other private or public colleges.

 This is also known as the Stafford Loan, and it comes in two forms:

-Subsidized—These are awarded based on financial need, and the federal government pays the interest while you're enrolled in school.
-You don't have to pay these back until after you complete your education.
+- Subsidized—These are awarded based on financial need, and the federal government pays the interest while you're enrolled in school.
+You don't have to pay these back until after you leave school.

-Unsubsidized—These are not need-based, and the federal government does not subsidize the interest.
+- Unsubsidized—These are not need-based, and the federal government does not subsidize the interest.
 You will be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate, it will be capitalized.
-You don't need to repay these until after you graduate.
+You don't need to repay these until after you leave school.

 Your maximum loan eligibility depends upon class standing: